 Yes, but make sure you specify exactly what your role was on the team, and make sure that those writing your letters of recommendation confirm what your role was.
-If you led the team or came up with the idea for the project, you are more likely to be recognized for what you did than if you were just a member of the team working on it.
+If you led the team or came up with the idea for the activity, you are more likely to be recognized for what you did than if you were just a member of the team working on it.

 If my project comes across more clearly with video or audio materials, how do I submit those?

 We prefer materials in a form that will be easy for the reviewing committee to see.
 A digital file is best – you may submit digital files via email to email@example.com.
 Be sure your submission is clearly identified as a supplement to your application.